Skip to content

 Power

-• Renewables could make up 85% of the power mix by 2030 and near 100% by 2040.
-Current policy reforms include renewable auctions, the curtailment of coal supply contracts under certain conditions, and opt for cheaper renewables by end users, which has the potential to speed up the deployment of renewables.1
+Renewables could make up around 80% of the power mix by 2030 and near 100% by 2040.
+Current policy reforms include renewable auctions, the curtailment of coal supply contracts under certain conditions, and opt for cheaper renewables by end users, which has the potential to speed up the deployment of renewables.3

-• 1.5°C compatible pathways show coal and gas could be phased out of the power sector by 2034 and 2035, respectively.
-Renewable uptake can be accelerated by integrating the current coal moratorium into permanent policy, and scrapping all new coal fired power plants in the pipeline.
-Depending on the context, Philippines may require international support to achieve these phase out schedules.
+1.5°C compatible pathways show coal and gas could be phased out of the power sector by 2035.
+Renewable uptake can be accelerated by scrapping all new coal fired power plants in the pipeline and implementing a just transition to phase out existing fossil fuel plants.
+Philippines may require international support to achieve these phase out schedules.

-• The Philippines could reduce the carbon intensity in the power sector by 85% by 2030 compared to 2017 levels.
-However, the expansion of gas infrastructure is a barrier to low emissions power, and does not set the country on course for energy independence, while also risking expensive stranded assets.1,2
+The Philippines could reduce the carbon intensity in its power sector to zero by 2039.
+However, the expansion of gas infrastructure is a barrier to low emissions power, and does not set the country on course for energy independence, while also risking expensive stranded assets.4,5